Sarangk90/akka-persistence/README.md

 # akka-persistence
-Demo of Akka-Persistence with Cassandra
+Demo of Akka-Persistence with Cassandra.